Edgewall Software

 But beyond that, I wonder if there couldn't be a safer and simpler approach, doing the _prepare explicitly after calling the callback(tmpl) in TemplateLoader.load.
 That would be done under the protection of the TemplateLoader's _lock.
 I guess the difficulty here is that we can't always assume there's a TemplateLoader involved, right?

-in reply to: ↑ 6 Changed 20 months ago by cboos
+comment:7 in reply to: ↑ 6 Changed 15 years ago by cboos

 ... doing the _prepare explicitly after calling the callback(tmpl) in TemplateLoader.load.